hortonworks-spark/shc/README.md

 Note that if user want dataframe to only handle byte array, the binary type can be specified.
 Then user can get the catalyst row with each column as a byte array.
 User can further deserialize it with customized deserializer, or operate on the RDD of the data frame directly.

+## Solve the conflicts of Catalyst datatype order and HBase byte array order
+The libary automatically handle the orderness between the conflicts between the java data type (Short, Integer, Long, Float, Double, String, etc) and HBase bytearray order, which means as long as the format saved in HBase is consistent with the Java native data format, the libary will be able to take care of pruning and comparison instead of relying on a specific import tools.

 ## Data locality
 When the spark work node co-located with hbase region servers, data locality is achieved by identifying the region server location, and co-locate the executor with the region server.
 Each executor will only perform Scan/BulkGet on the part of the data that co-locates on the same host.